SUKRITI2002/Data-Extraction-and-Analysis/Readme.md

    - Update file paths in Python scripts to point to the correct locations of input and output files and folders.

 ## Usage
-1. Run the `dataextraction.py` script to extract data from the URLs and save text files.
-2. Run the `textanalysis.py` script to perform text analysis and generate output data in the Excel file.
-3. Review the output Excel file (`output.xlsx`) to view computed metrics and analysis results.

-## Contributors
-- Sukriti

-## License
-This project is licensed under the [MIT License](LICENSE).

 1. *Save Files in a Folder:*
    - Save all the Python files (dataextraction.py, textanalysis.py) in a folder on your computer.